 MPD Steak Kitchen

 MPD Steak Kitchen’s floor would be drenched in meat sweats if the owners didn’t maintain such an immaculately clean floor.
-Located on Clyde Road in Berwick (and also Derby Road in Caufield), the two-venue New York Style restaurant has some serious chops awaiting guests who are wise enough to choose this for their steak night.
+Located on Clyde Road in Berwick (and also Derby Road in Caufield), the two-venue New York Style restaurant has some serious chops awaiting guests who are wise enough to choose this for a great steak night.

 The Berwick location is the most popular, especially for groups game enough to tackle the $180 Surf & Turf, which is built with a 1kg tomahawk, sitting pretty next to a juicy Moreton Bay bug, with both benefitting from garlic butter and triple cooked fat cut chips.
 It’s epic and tough to finish, but if you consider yourself a steak aficionado, it’s a Melbourne rite-of-passage.